logo.jpeg - 8KbVISITORS' GALLERY

 ATTILA ZOLLER FUSION

 Introduced in 1989, shortly after the Nightingale, this guitar acted as a semi-acoustic version of Hofner's top-of-the-range AZ archtops.
 It had a 2" deep body with a centre sustain block and utilised two AZ pickups rather than the archtops' single unit.
 A more technically advanced AZ Midi Fusion was also offered, which had Shadow 1500 MU pickups which could either be used conventionally or linked up to a Midi set-up.
-Both Fusion models were discontinued around 1991/92.
+Finishes available were antique brown sunburst, Bordeaux red sunburst, and black.
+Both Fusion versions were discontinued around 1991/92 after only a handful - perhaps less than ten - had been made.